 Cotton that isn’t organic has come to be one of the most chemical-dependent crops on the planet, using up nearly ten percent of all agricultural chemicals period, especially insecticide, of which it uses 25 percent for all crops worldwide.
 All of these chemicals are a detriment to the natural environment, as well as the workers who are out there harvesting cotton for our t-shirts.

 Two: Water Use

-Cotton is also considered to be a water intensive crop.
-While some sources have claimed organic cotton to require more even more water, after a two or three year transition period, this isn’t case.
+Cotton is also considered to be a water-intensive crop.
+While some sources have claimed organic cotton to require more even more water, after a two or three-year transition period, this isn’t the case.
 In actuality, the chemicals used for non-organic cotton strip the soil of all its nutrients which lowers its ability to hold water.
 This means that in non-organic cotton cultivation, water evaporates more quickly meaning more is needed for these plants.
 Additionally, if the soil can’t absorb the water, more runs off into the local water system, transferring harmful chemicals into the water stream.
 In the case of organic, there’s no worry that chemicals will wind up in the mix.

 What About the Dyes?

 As well, we should not forget the fact that the majority of what we buy doesn’t come in cotton-colored fabrics, but rather we are an eclectic mix of people who enjoy wacky colors, clever captions, stripes, and polka dots on our clothing.
 It would be rather silly to go through all the motions of growing organic cotton only to then pollute the earth and its water sources, as well as our clothing, with chemical dyes.